salesforce-marketingcloud/JB4A-SDK-iOS/index.md

 For releases prior to 4.5.0, see: <a href="http://salesforce-marketingcloud.github.io/JB4A-SDK-iOS-v4.5.0/" target="_blank">Prior Release Documentation</a>

+#### Version X.X.X
+_Released October 30, 2017, correlating with the Marketing Cloud October 2017 release_

+* This release adds support for rich notifications.
+Rich notifications include images, audio, video, and titles and subtitles from MobilePush.
+Host your files with a public URL and use that address to include rich media in your notifications.

+* Marketing Cloud now offers a plug-in to enable Cordova functionality in our Android and iOS SDKs.
+Review our (GitHub repo)[https://github.exacttarget.com/Mobile/MarketingCloud-Cordova-Plugin] for plug-in files and more information.

 #### Version 4.9.5
 _Released August 28, 2017, correlating with the Marketing Cloud August 2017 release._